 How to dry olive wood

-- Put a thin coating of wax on the faces and then wrap the piece on paper.
+- Put a thin wax coating on the faces and then wrap the piece on paper.

 - Put it in a cool, damp location for a year.